dwbrown/Markov/README.md

 The input string may consist only of printing characters between ASCII code 32 (blank) and 126 "~", plus end-of-line.
-Tabs are converted to spaces.
-Any other ASCII characters are ignored.
-The eighth bit of each character is used as a tag bit:  all chararacters in the match or replacement strings which are preceeded by a backslash \ are literal characters, which match untagged characters in the working string.
-All other characters in the match and replacement string are tagged, meaning they have the high byte set, and only match the corresponding tagged characters in the working string.
+Tabs are converted to spaces, and other ASCII characters are ignored.
+The high bit of each character is used as a tag bit:  all chararacters in the pattern or replacement strings which are preceeded by a backslash "\" match untagged characters (which have the high bit clear) in the working string, and all other characters in the pattern and replacement string match tagged characters (which have the high bit set) in the working string.

-An end-of-line in the input string is converted to a tagged "~" character.
-A tagged "~" character in the final output string is converted back to an end of line.
+An end-of-line in the input string is converted to a tagged "~" character, and a tagged "~" character in the final output string is converted back to an end of line.